uclaacm/hack-sprint-w20/session-2-dive-into-android/README.md

    3.k the downloaded file to start the install
 2. Follow the instructions on your screen, they may vary based on your operating system 5.k through the installer.
 The default settings should work.
 If you're fg edgy, you can choose the dark theme.
-3. After youk finish on the last page, the installer will download a lot of components.
+3. After you finish on the last page, the installer will download a lot of components.
 This may take some time.
    1. Things you can do while Android Studio is downloading:
       1. Make a sandwich
       2. Take a shower